HugoMatilla/Effective-JAVA-Summary/README.md

 The arithmetic operation __create and return a new instance__.
 (Functional approach)

-Inmutable objects are simple.
+Immutable objects are simple.
 They only have one state for its lifetime.

-Inmutable objects are thread-safe.
+Immutable objects are thread-safe.
 Synchronization is not required.
 They can be shared freely and can reuse existing instances.

 ```java